ckathleen/dcrdocs/docs/mining/proof-of-stake/solo-proof-of-stake.md

 Basically the advantage of the setup is that the VPSs will be online and ready to vote 24/7 so your machine at home (cool wallet) does not have to be.
 You will also have redundancy and low latency as you will be running multiple hot wallets on servers in different geographic locations (3 is recommended).

-The advantage of this over using a pool is that there is no risk of a pool operator voting in a manner contrary to your wishes, it promotes decentralization, and there is no pool fee.
-The only additional costs will be those of maintaining the VPSs which may be significantly lower than what a pool might cost if you have a fair number of tickets.
+The advantages of this over using a pool is that 1) there is no risk of a pool operator voting in a manner contrary to your wishes, it promotes decentralization, and 2) there is no pool fee.
+The only additional costs will be maintaining the VPSs which may be significantly lower than what a pool might cost if you have a fair number of tickets.

 ---

 ## VPS Providers
-The first thing you will need is to choose at least one VPS provider.
+The first thing you need to do is choose at least one VPS provider.
 You will find a short list of decent providers below, you may mix and match any number of providers, ideally your VPS should have at least 2 GB of RAM.

 * [Scaleway](https://www.scaleway.com/)
 * [Google Cloud Platform (GCP)](https://cloud.google.com/)